-- view:<entity_type>:<entity_subtype> Maps to the entity profile page, e.g. view:user:user or view:object:blog The path must contain a guid, or username for users - edit::<entity_subtype> Maps">edit:edit:user:user or edit:object:blog The path must contain a guid, or username for users If you need to add subresources, use suffixes, e.g. edit:object:blog:images, keeping at least one subresource as a default without suffix. - add:<entity_type>:<entity_subtype> Maps to the form to add a new entity of a given type, e.g. add:object:blog The path, as a rule, contains container_guid parameter - collection:<entity_type>:<entity_subtype>:<collection_type> Maps to listing pages.
-Common route names used in core are, as follows: - collection:object:blog:all: list all blogs - collection:object:blog:owner: list blogs owned by a user with a given username - collection:object:blog:friends: list blogs owned by friends of the logged in user (or user with a given username) - collection:object:blog:group:list blogs in a group - default:<entity_type>:<entity_subtype> Maps to the default page for a resource, e.g. the path /blog.
-Elgg happens to use the "all" collection for these routes. - default:object:blog: handle the generic path /blog.
+view:<entity_type>:<entity_subtype> Maps to the entity profile page, e.g. view:user:user or view:object:blog The path must contain a guid, or username for users edit:<entity_type>:<entity_subtype> Maps to the form to edit the entity, e.g. edit:user:user or edit:object:blog The path must contain a guid, or username for users If you need to add subresources, use suffixes, e.g. edit:object:blog:images, keeping at least one subresource as a default without suffix.

+add:<entity_type>:<entity_subtype> Maps to the form to add a new entity of a given type, e.g. add:object:blog The path, as a rule, contains container_guid parameter collection:<entity_type>:<entity_subtype>:<collection_type> Maps to listing pages.
+Common route names used in core are, as follows:

+- collection:object:blog:all: list all blogs - collection: object: bloq: owner: list blogs owned by a user with a given username - collection:object:blog:friends: list blogs owned by friends of the logged in user (or user with a given username) - collection:object:blog:group: list blogs in a group default:<entity_type>:<entity_subtype> Maps to the default page for a resource, e.g. the path /blog.
+Elgg happens to use the "all" collection for these routes.

+• default:object:blog: handle the generic path /blog.